JoseJX/analogue-pocket-patches/README.md

 This patch converts `Yoshi's Cookie (U)` to the `.pocket` format.

+This patch was updated to fix a crash when pausing the game.
+(2022/04/06)

 ROM MD5: `bc1a3848092bdc900c157996c29a7783`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/YoshisCookie.ips).